mollygu/playwright-mcp/README.md

   - Description: Capture accessibility snapshot of the current page (better than screenshot)
   - Parameters: None

+- **browser_take_html_snippet**
+  - Description: Retrieve the HTML content of the current page or a specific element
+  - Parameters:
+    - `element` (string, optional): Human-readable element description used to obtain permission to interact with the element
+    - `ref` (string, optional): Exact target element reference from the page snapshot
+    - `includeOuter` (boolean, optional): Whether to include the outer HTML of the selected element.
+Default is false.
+    - `filterTags` (array, optional): List of HTML tag names to filter out from the result.
+Default removes meta, script, style, and link tags.
+  - Response:
+    - Returns formatted, indented HTML with syntax highlighting for better readability

 - **browser_save_as_pdf**
   - Description: Save page as PDF
   - Parameters: None